 Because of this, it's probably best to rent out your home for several months at a time.
 But, as long as you stick within the guidelines and sign rental agreements, you can rent out your home stress free.

-Where to Buy a Home in Palm Springs
+Where Should I Buy a Home in Palm Springs as a Non-Resident?

 Palm Springs real estate is best known for its mid-century modern homes.
 Everywhere you look you'll spot these gorgeous places with their low-pitched roofs and white-washed exteriors.